takefumiy/hello-github/README.md

 for practise

-—ûK—p <-- wrriten in Japanese. it is garbled due to wrong code?
+?u?K?p??ãƒ» <-- wrriten in Japanese. it is garbled due to wrong code?